SOARingLab/RESILIENCE/experiment/README.md

 | Direct modification | 143.5 | 81.3% | 5.9 |
 | DSL-annotation | 59.4 | 93.8% | 9.3 |

-(This scenario undergoes four times of experiments and takes the average results, while the following scenarios undergo only one time of experimet.)

 ## Scenario 2: Travel Agency

 The business process of a travel agency is: